microprediction/microprediction/README.md

 |  9                      |  -1.0               |     12                  |   -4,096            |
 | 10                      |  -16.0              |     13                  |   -65,536           |

+You can see why your crawler may live a longer life if the key is more difficult.

-Balance may be transfered from one `write_key` to another if the recipient `write_key` has a negative balance.
+Balance may be transferred from one `write_key` to another if the recipient `write_key` has a negative balance.
 You can use the transfer function to keep a `write_key` alive that you need for sponsoring a stream.
 You can also ask others to mine (muids)[https://github.com/microprediction/muid] for you and contribute in this fashion, say if you have an important civic nowcast and expect that others might help maintain it.
 You cannot use a transfer to raise the balance associated with a `write_key` above zero - that is only possible by means of accurate prediction.